Dak Prescott, Brandon Aubrey help Cowboys pull even with Eagles in NFC East with 33-13 victory

 INJURIES

-Eagles S Reed Blankenship was ruled out with a concussion after leaving the game in the first half. … Cowboys DT Johnathan Hankins was helped off the field with an ankle injury in the third quarter.
+Eagles S Reed Blankenship was ruled out with a concussion after leaving the game in the first half. … Cowboys DT Johnathan Hankins sprained an ankle in the third quarter and didn’t return.

 UP NEXT